KainosSoftwareLtd/ansible-auditd/README.md

 ...
 ```

-You can also set your own custom rules there:
+And perhaps add any custom rules you require as part of role dependencies; blank is also fine.

 ```
 auditd_custom_rules: []
 ```

-_auditd_enable_immutable_ variable makes the service immutable, so setting it to _True_ will prevent it from restarting/reloading.
+Beware of the `auditd_enable_immutable` variable, it makes the configration immutable between restarts.
+So if you set this variable to _True_ it will prevent ansible from restarting/reloading the auditd service; for this reason it is set to false by default.

 License
 -------